Decoherence challenges in Nanoscience: A Quantum Phase Space perspective: Quantum Phase Space perspective on decoherence

-in which the parameter $\tau_{D}$ is the decoherence time .\\ An explicit description of decoherence hinges on a key unknown: the set of pointer states ${|\alpha\rangle}$ that are selected by the environment.
-Physically, these should correspond to the most stable, quasi-classical descriptions of the particle's trajectory.
-Consequently, the search naturally focuses on the momentum eigenstates $|p\rangle$, the position eigenstates $|x\rangle$ (like in the relations (10) and (11)), or hybrid states (like coherent states) that blend both properties.
-Indeed, it is the position and momentum operators that are often involved in the expression of the interaction Hamiltonian.
-In other words, the environment's action constitutes a form of continuous measurement of these quantities through position-sensitive potentials and momentum-sensitive scattering processes for instance \cite {Ranaivoson2022b, Schlosshauer2004}.
+An explicit description of decoherence hinges on a key unknown: the set of pointer states that are selected by the environment.
+Physically, these should correspond to the most stable, quasi‑classical descriptions of the particle's trajectory.
+Consequently, the search naturally focuses on the momentum eigenstates $\left| \left.p \right\rangle \right.\ $, the position eigenstates $\left| \left. x \right\rangle \right.\ $, (as suggested by the decoherence mechanisms described in Eqs.
+(16) and (17)), or hybrid states, such as coherent states, that combine both position and momentum localization \cite{Philbin2014,Bagchi2020,Dodonov2002,RosasOrtiz2019,Dey2018}.
+Indeed, the interaction Hamiltonian describing the coupling between a system and its environment commonly involves the position and/or momentum operators, making these observables natural candidates for environment-induced superselection \cite{Schlosshauer2007,Zurek1991,Zurek2022}.
+In this sense, the environment acts as a continuous monitoring device through position-sensitive interactions and momentum-dependent scattering processes.
 Crucially, any rigorous selection or identification of pointer states must incorporate the constraints of the uncertainty principle.
 A rigorous framework for selecting pointer states must explicitly respect the quantum uncertainty relation, which is